kurohat/writeUp/TryHackMe/AdventOfCyber/README.md

 READ [this](https://docs.google.com/document/d/1W65iKmUMtz-srteErhrGFJkWBXJ4Xk5PYlCZVMIZgs8/edit)

 ## What are the contents of the user.txt file?
+We got a hit that we should check http://[your-ip]:3000/api/cmd/.
+I notice by the url name that it have something to do with ```cmd.exe```.
+So I start playing around by executing ```http://[your-ip]:3000/api/cmd/id``` and yes we found the vulnerability!!
+Command Injection. now try the following cmd to find the flag (hint: some where in ```/home```)
+1. cat
+2. dir
+3. dont forget URL encoding: %20 for space %2F for slash GLHF
 # Day 20 : Cronjob Privilege Escalation
 ```
 You think the evil Christmas monster is acting on Elf Sam's account!